ihalage/analogmat/README.md

 The main project requires `python3.6`.
 Make sure you have the `pip3` module installed.
 The web scraping tool requires `python2.7`.

 1. Inside the root directory (analogmat), execute `pip install --ignore-installed -r requirements.txt` to install the dependencies.
    (Note that installing pymatgen and tensorflow using pip may produce errors.
-Please follow the installation documentations of [pymatgen](https://pymatgen.org/installation.html) and [tensorflow](https://www.tensorflow.org/install/pip) for clean installation)
+In this case, please follow the installation documentations of [pymatgen](https://pymatgen.org/installation.html) and [tensorflow](https://www.tensorflow.org/install/pip) for clean installation)
-2. If you wish to use the web scraper, execute  `pip2 install --ignore-installed -r requirements2.txt` command as well.
+2. If you wish to use the web scraper, execute  `pip2 install -r requirements2.txt` command as well.
 3. This should install all packages required to run analogmat on your machine.
 Please open an issue if installation errors occur.

 ## Usage